Hii River: Geography

-The Hii river is 153 km long and the catchment area is 2540 km^{2}; the population of the catchment is about 500.000.
+The Hii river is 153 km long and the catchment area is 2540 km2; the population of the catchment is about 500,000.
 It is 19th longest river in Japan, and 29th largest by its catchment area.
 It is designated as a Class A river system by the Ministry of Land, Infrastructure, Transport and Tourism (MLIT).
 The bottom gradient is about 1/160-1/700 in the upper reaches and 1/860-1/1500 in the lower part.
-The mean annual precipitation is about 2300 mm in the upper reaches and 1700–1845 mm in the lower reaches, most of it occurring in the southwestern part of the basin.
+The mean annual precipitation is about 2300 mm in the upper reaches and 1700-1845 mm in the lower reaches, most of it occurring in the southwestern part of the basin.
 The annual discharge in the midstream (Otsu, Izumo city) is 1.4 bln m^{3}.
 The main tributaries of Hii are Ai, Ohmaki, Kuno, Mitoya and Akagawa.
 In addition, rivers Iinashi and Hakuta discharge into lake Nakaumi.

 In the upper part of the catchment over 80% of the land is covered by forests and around 10% by rice paddies.